thomasmetta/agentkitswap/README.md

-# CDP Agentkit LangChain Extension Examples - Chatbot Python
+# Crypto Chatbot Agent

-This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP Agentkit actions.
+This uses the CDP Agentkit LangChain python sample code as the foundation.
+This adds the flask web server to allow for the chatbot to be accessed via a web interface.

+- Add custom agent capacity like supply liquidity and withdrawal for AAVE
+- Added a custom prompt for automating portfolio and the prompt will deposit ETH to AAVE depending on how much ETH the user hold

-## Ask the chatbot to engage in the Web3 ecosystem!
+## Ask the chatbot to engage in the Web3 ecosystem and interact with DeFi!

+- "What is my wallet address?"
+- "What is my balance?"
+- "What is my portfolio?"
-- "Transfer a portion of your ETH to john2879.base.eth"
+- "Supply 0.1 ETH to AAVE"
-- "Deploy an NFT that will go super viral!"
-- "Choose a name for yourself and register a Basename for your wallet"
-- "Deploy an ERC-20 token with total supply 1 billion"
+- "Withdraw 0.1 ETH from AAVE"
+- "Automate my portfolio"

 ## Requirements

 - Python 3.10+
 - Poetry for package management and tooling
   - [Poetry Installation Instructions](https://python-poetry.org/docs/#installation)